lara-learning/lara/contributing.md

 1. Assign the task to you.
 2. Create a branch for the task you want to work on.
 Branches should be named by schema you find under naming conventions.
 3. Commit changes to this branch
-4. Once you finished your task, create a merge request to `master`.
+4. Once you finished your task, create a merge request to `main`.
 A merge request needs at least one approval by another team member.